Skip to main content

 By Jacob Henriksen-Willis

-Many Canadians are looking to make the switch to electric vehicles (EVs) for environmental reasons and to save money — saving on gas alone can make it an enticing option.
+Many Canadians are looking to make the switch to electric vehicles (EVs) for both environmental and financial reasons— saving on gas alone can make an EV an enticing option.
 While there is a lot of buzz surrounding EVs as the vehicle of the future, you may still have some questions.

 If you’re thinking about buying an electric or hybrid vehicle, here are four things to consider.